 Key considerations

-A target point must be bound to a destination before it can produce a destination-backed automatic route message.
+A Target Point must be bound to a Destination before it can produce an automatic message.

-Direction signs use the first walking direction from the decision point to decide which face or direction should show a destination.
-Fingerpost signs assign destinations to direction sectors and then apply both per-direction and whole-sign message limits.
+Direction signs use the first walking direction from the decision point and a set of acceptable directions defined in their sign types to select destination candidates for display.
+Fingerpost signs assign destinations to direction sectors and then apply both per-direction and whole-sign message capacity limits.

-Identification signs use the destination message bound to the target point.
+Identification signs display messages for the destinations bound to the target points that signs are attached to.

-Sign type capacity controls how many automatic messages can stay selected on a face or sign.
+Sign type capacity controls how many messages can be displayed on a sign face or on a sign as a whole.

 Message selection via group memberships

-WFP only selects a group message when the group can cover the relevant member destinations for that sign context.
-A group normally needs at least two reachable member destinations before it is useful as a replacement.
-If only one member is relevant, WFP keeps the individual destination message.
+WFP only selects a group message when the group can cover relevant member destinations using the same first-hop direction.
+A group normally needs at least two reachable member destinations before it is considered a replacement.
+If only one member is relevant, the internal planner keeps the individual destination message.

-When groups are nested, WFP considers the more specific groups before broader groups.
+WFP always considers individual destinations and more specific groups before broader groups.
 For example, a Gates A group may be selected before a wider Gates group if that gives a better message for the current sign.
-If a group is inactive, WFP leaves its member destinations available, but it does not use that group for automatic collapse or capacity merge.
+If a group is inactive, WFP leaves its member destinations available, but does not use that group for automatic collapse or capacity-based merging.

-WFP provides project defaults and per-decision-point settings for two parts of the message selection algorithm.
-Best-route pruning is enabled by default.
-Message aggregation guard is disabled by default.
-New decision points, and path points converted to decision points, copy the current project defaults at the time they are created or converted.
+New decision points, and path points converted to decision points, copy the current project defaults when they are created or converted.

-Open Project β Project Properties... to edit the project defaults:
+Open Project → Project Properties... to edit the project defaults for both settings.

 Each option also provides Reset all decision points, which applies the current project default to every existing decision point.

-To override either of these parameters for a single decision point, right-click that decision point in the Level View and edit its Route candidates and Message aggregation guard settings.
+You can override either of these parameters for a single decision point.
+To do so, right-click that decision point in the Level View and edit its Route candidates and Message aggregation guard settings in the context menu.

 Best-route pruning

-Best-route pruning controls how route candidates are pruned before messages are assigned to signs.
+Best-route pruning controls how route candidates are filtered before messages are assigned to signs.

 When enabled, WFP keeps only the shortest route to each reachable target from the decision point.
 This keeps message selection stable in networks where the same destination can be reached through loops.

-When disabled for a decision point, WFP keeps multiple route candidates to the same target when available.
+When disabled for a decision point, WFP keeps multiple route candidates for the same target when available.
 This can be useful when you intentionally want alternate routes to remain available for direction-sensitive signs, typically for further manual selection or de-selection on a sign face.
-Keep in mind that this can also make the same destination eligible through more than one initial direction.
+Keep in mind that this can also make the same destination eligible through more than one first-hop direction.

 Message aggregation guard

-The Message aggregation guard controls whether Direction signs at the same decision point coordinate expansion and collapse behavior for shared destination groups.
-Because the project default is disabled, Direction signs normally aggregate group messages independently unless the guard is enabled globally or for a specific decision point.
+Message aggregation guard controls whether Direction signs at the same decision point coordinate their expand/collapse behavior for shared destination groups.
+Direction signs normally aggregate group messages independently (the project default is Disabled) unless the guard is enabled globally or for a specific decision point.

 When enabled, WFP checks the Direction signs attached to the decision point before collapsing a destination group.
 If the same group would require different initial walking directions across those signs, WFP keeps the group expanded and prevents capacity re-aggregation from collapsing it.
 This avoids broad group messages that could direct visitors incorrectly or cause sibling signs to disagree about the same group.

-When disabled for a decision point, each Direction sign can aggregate group messages more independently.
-Broader group messages may appear more often, but shared destination groups may expand on one sign and collapse on another when their route context differs.
+When disabled for a decision point, each Direction sign aggregates group messages independently.
+Broader group messages may appear more often, or shared destination groups may expand on one sign and collapse on another when their route contexts differ.

 Sign Face Capacity Packaging